upyesp/upyesp.org/content/posts/winwdows-ssh-mfa-fido2-yubikey/index.md

 type $env:USERPROFILE\.ssh\id_ecdsa_sk.pub
 ```

-or even this Linux Bash style command will be accepted by PowerShell:
+or, this Linux style command will be accepted by PowerShell:

 ```Bash
 cat ~/.ssh/id_ecdsa_sk.pub